Bit00009/ChenVoxelizer/README.md

     make sure `pkg-config` is installed.

-CMakeLists.txt is used to generate makefiles.
+CMakeLists.txt is used to generate make files.
 To build this project, in command line, run

 ``` cmake
 mkdir build